-Limitations:Though this a mixed methods research that might have neutralised some of the study biases, it is acknowledged that participants in the survey were purposively selected which could lead to selection bias.
-Although qualitative methods of investigations provide rich data that take into account participants nuanced expressions, interviews are recounted experiences from participants memory which could affect the correctness of the data provided and result to a recall bias.
+Limitations: Although this mixed-method research might have neutralized some of the study biases, it is acknowledged that participants in the survey were purposively selected, which could lead to selection bias.
+Although qualitative methods of investigation provide rich data that consider participants’ nuanced expressions, interviews are recounted experiences from participants’ memory, which could affect the correctness of the data provided and result in a recall bias.

-Conclusion: This study has showed that experiencing the EVD epidemic was life changing and there have been an array of influences on not only the physical health but also on the psychosocial wellbeing of EVD survivors.
-Participants emphasised the need for ongoing health education and the observance of IPC to prevent infection as the situations dictated.
-Additional research should be done to ascertain the influence of disease outbreaks or other forms of disasters on the lives of West Africans or other miniroty immigrant cohorts.
+Conclusion: This study showed that experiencing the EVD epidemic was life-changing, and there has been an array of influences not only on physical health but also on the psychosocial well-being of EVD survivors.
+Participants emphasized the need for ongoing health education and the observance of IPC to prevent infection as the situations dictated.
+Additional research should be conducted to ascertain the influence of disease outbreaks or other forms of disaster on the lives of West Africans and other miniature immigrant cohorts.

 CONSENT: Consent was given in writing before the study commenced.